elisan10/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+    - Semantic HTML is HTML markup that is used to discribe the content on the page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+    - Display inline displays listed items horizontally and vertically and display block adds a line break after the element.

 3. What are the 4 areas of the box model?
+    - The margin, the border, the padding, and the content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    - On the cross axis.

 5. Explain why git is valuable to a team of developers.
+    Git is valuable because as a team you are able to work on a main code by branching off and making your own fixes and adjustments.
+You are able to look at the updated code and and add chanegs yourself.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.